MicrosoftDocs/azure-stack-docs/azure-managed-lustre/amlfs-overview.md

 ## Data security in Azure Managed Lustre

 All data stored in Azure is encrypted at rest using Azure managed keys by default.
-If you want to manage the keys used to encrypt your data when it's stored in your Azure Managed Lustre cluster, follow the instructions in [Server-side encryption of Azure disk storage](/azure/virtual-machines/disk-encryption).
+If you want to manage the keys used to encrypt the data stored in your Azure Managed Lustre cluster, follow the instructions in [Server-side encryption of Azure disk storage](/azure/virtual-machines/disk-encryption).

 All information in an Azure Managed Lustre file system also is protected by VM host encryption on the managed disks that hold your data, even if you add a customer-managed key for the Lustre disks.
 Adding a customer-managed key gives an extra level of security for customers with high security needs.
 For more information, see [Server-side encryption of Azure disk storage](/azure/virtual-machines/disk-encryption).